Opinion | When does an invasion become a war crime?

 The Post reported, “Ukrainian officials say at least 11 people were killed and more were wounded in the eastern city of Kharkiv on Monday morning after Russia launched rocket strikes, targeting Ukraine’s second-largest city with some of the heaviest shelling and street fighting since the invasion began Thursday.”
 In addition, “Suspected cluster munitions struck buildings in the city.”
 Indiscriminate use of weapons designed to inflict widespread casualties against civilians is precisely the sort of action that international human rights groups and the ICC would want to examine.

+Late on Monday, Khan announced, “I am satisfied that there is a reasonable basis to believe that both alleged war crimes and crimes against humanity have been committed in Ukraine” and therefore would open an investigation.
+“Given the expansion of the conflict in recent days, it is my intention that this investigation will also encompass any new alleged crimes falling within the jurisdiction of my Office that are committed by any party to the conflict on any part of the territory of Ukraine.”
+He specifically instructed his team “to explore all evidence preservation opportunities.”

-Unfortunately, access has been somewhat hampered by dangerous conditions in cities.
+Unfortunately, access for the ICC and private human rights groups has been somewhat hampered by dangerous conditions in cities.
 Observer groups must ensure their own people are not injured or killed.
 “Documentation efforts, including by victims, are critically important but require training and support,” Bennoune tells me.
 “All videos and photographic evidence should be preserved.
 Anyone can submit information.”
 That means human rights groups need to be fully funded and get assistance with access to locations where war crimes may have occurred.

 Ukraine on Monday brought allegations of war crimes to the U.N.
 Human Rights Council.
 On Thursday, the council will hold a debate to determine whether to launch an “investigation of a commission composed of three independent experts to examine Russian violations of international law in Crimea as well as in the Donetsk and Luhansk regions since 2014 and across Ukraine since the invasion last week,” Reuters reported.